-For sine tests with spectrum source data, this will compute the RMS value of the 3rd harmonic The +/- 2.1*df factor is used because the FFT spectrum is computed at discrete frequencies, so the harmonic will rarely exactly match the FFT spectrum frequency.
-FFT processing uses windowing which has the effect of distributing the energy among the bins closest to the actual frequency.
+Computes the RMS value of the 3rd harmonic for sine tests with spectrum source data.
+The +/- 2.1*df factor is used because the fast Fourier transform (FFT) spectrum is computed at discrete frequencies, so the harmonic will rarely match the FFT spectrum frequency.
+FFT processing uses windowing, which has the effect of distributing the energy among the bins closest to the actual frequency.
 The RMS value of the 3rd harmonic can be recovered by computing the RMS over the frequency range of +/- 2 FFT bins.

 28. Harmonic+noise content

 RMS( Ch1 * Freq>(1.5*[Frequency]) )

 For sine tests with spectrum source data, computes the RMS value of the signal components above 1.5 times the current frequency.
 This will be the sum of harmonic content and the noise floor.